alexanderrodnin/simple-graph-lib/README.md

 ```java
 com.alexanderrodnin.simplegraphlib.exceptions.GraphHasNotContainVertex
 ```
-throws if graph has not contain vertex
+throws if graph has not contain vertex.

 ### GraphBuilder
 Graph builder represents simple interface for instantiation of graph.